 You’ll have worked hard on the design for the materials that you’re printing up.
 The problem is that sometimes you work too hard; that is to say, that you’re so close to the design that you fail to see errors that might be staring you right in the face.
 You only see them when they’re returned to you, at which point they become painfully obvious.
 You can avoid this issue by double- and triple-checking that everything’s in order before sending it to the printers.
 And don’t just rest on your own error-detecting skills — have as many people look at the design.
 This will greatly reduce the chances of a mistake slipping through the net.

 Choosing a color that doesn’t work with your brand’s identity

 You could have a beautifully designed, high-quality print that doesn’t work for your business.
 Why?
 Because it’s all about branding.
-When it comes to designing materials for your company, it’s important that the design is in line with your branding.
-The language you use and color of the material should reflect your branding.
-For example, if you generally have light and fun colors, then it would make little sense to have a design that’s dark and moody.
+When designing materials for your company, the design must be in line with your branding.
+The language you use and the color of the material should reflect your branding.
+For example, if you generally have light and fun colors, it would make little sense to have a dark and moody design.
 If you get it right, then what you print using printing services should help to solidify your branding rather than undermine it.